AshAxolotl/Party-Trick/src/main/resources/assets/partytrick/lavender/entries/tome_of_tomfoolery/projectiles.md

 <|ploy@trickster:templates|trick-id=partytrick:summon_spit,cost=20G + 1G * distance ^ (distance / 3)|>

-Extracts spit out of the given llama entity or caster when available.
+Extracts spit out of the given mob or caster when available.
 Distance is the distance between the spit source and given position.

 ;;;;;